 Computer Skills: Learning computer skills has many benefits, including improving your chances of finding a job, growing in your career and becoming more efficient and productive in the workplace.
-We offer computer classes in Spanish, including PowerPoint, Excel, etc., at a reasonable cost.
+We offer computer classes in Spanish, and courses include Windows, Word, Excel, PowerPoint and Internet and E-mail training at a reasonable cost.

 For more info on computer classes, click here.

 Every Tuesday from 11:30 a.m. to 1:00 p.m. and every Wednesday from 2:00 p.m. to 3:30 in the Employment Room, second floor.
 Registration is not required.

 Employers visit the LAA periodically to meet and interview job seekers.